 - Pins and needles all over the body.

-These are just a few of the symptoms that can strike a person dealing with anxiety disorder.
-If you are suffering from anxiety, don’t worry you aren’t alone.
+These are just a few of the symptoms that can strike a person dealing with anxiety.
+If you are suffering from anxiety, don’t worry as I said I’m not alone, and neither are you.
+Suffering from anxiety can often make you feel alone as though you are walking across a dry desert without water.